zBritva/PowerBI-visuals-docs/Capabilities/AdvancedEditMode.md

 - 2 - SupportedInFocus

-##advancedEditModeSupport
+##Entering Advanced Edit Mode
-Setting `advancedEditModeSupport` property in capabilities.json to `SupportedNoAction` or `SupportedInFocus` will make an `Edit` button will appear in the visual options (see screenshot).
+`Edit` button will be visible if:

-For both `SupportedNoAction` and `SupportedInFocus`, pressing the `Edit` button will set EditMode to Advanced.
+- 1 - `advancedEditModeSupport` property set in capabilities.json to either `SupportedNoAction` or `SupportedInFocus`
-Additionally, if the property is set to `SupportedInFocus`, when the `Edit` button is pressed, the visual will be popped out to in focus mode.
+- 2 - The visual is viewed in report editing mode.
 If `advancedEditModeSupport` property is missing from capabilities.json, or set to `NotSupported`, the 'Edit' button will not appear.